Diting

-The Diting (谛听 (Dìtīng); Vietnamese: Đế Thính) is a divine mythical creature and the steed of bodhisattva Kṣitigarbha in Chinese Buddhism.
+Diting (谛听 (Dìtīng); Vietnamese: Đế Thính) is a divine mythical creature and the steed of bodhisattva Kṣitigarbha in Chinese Buddhism.
 One interpretation of its single horn was that it could receive information across the universe.
 It could also be used to attack and defend.
 Its hound ears were like a universal radio, transmitting the ability to distinguish good from bad to all believers.